FeatureSpitter/pavlov_vr_shack_server/README.md

 2. Allow incoming ICMP requests
 3. Allow Any ICMP and outbound connection on any port and protocol
 4. Make sure your server has an IPv4 address, disable the IPv6 which is reported to cause issues with Pavlov VR as of version 1.0.19

-Then just run `sh start.sh` as root on your server (ideally you have a VPS exclusively for this, don't run this in other important servers you have unless you know what you are doing!).
+5. Then just run `sh start.sh` as root on your server.

 The servers should show up listed in [here](https://pavlovwiki.com/index.php/Setting_up_a_dedicated_server#Seeing_your_server_in_a_Master_List).